seung-lab/connected-components-3d/README.md

 graph = cc3d.region_graph(labels_out)
 ```

-If you know approximately how many labels you are going to generate, you can save substantial memory by specifying a number a safety factor above that range.
+If you know approximately how many labels you are going to generate, you can save some memory by specifying a number a safety factor above that range.
 The max label ID in your input labels must be less than `max_labels`.

 ```python
 labels_out = connected_components(labels_in, max_labels=20000)